laurent-martin/ets-to-homeassistant/README.md

 :custom,:switchable_light,:dimmable_light,:sun_protection,:heating_radiator,:heating_floor,:heating_switching_variable,:heating_continuous_variable
 ```

-It is possible to provide a post-processing function that can modify the analyzed structure, either to add information or change objects.
+It is possible to provide a post-processing function that can modify the analyzed structure.

+The function may delete objects, or create objects.

+The function can add fields in the `:custom` properties which can:

+- `ha_init` : initialize the HA object with some values
+- `ha_type` : force the entity type in HA
+- `ha_address_type` : define the use for the group address
+- `linknx_disp_name` : set the descriptio  of group address in linknx

-For instance if you use naming conventions or information in the description field of group address.
+The function can use any information such as fields of the object, or description or name of group address for that.

-The function is called on the global data hash, which contains both group address and building information.
+The function is called with the `ConfigurationImporter` as argument, from which property `data` is used.